GRS Riflestocks

 GRS Riflestocks is a Norwegian manufacturer of firearm stocks known for their ergonomically shaped rifle stocks.
-The headquarter and production facilities lie in Hornindal in Nordfjord, Norway.
+The headquarter and production facilities lie near Grodås in Volda Municipality in Møre og Romsdal county, Norway.

-The company originally manufactured furniture since the 1980s, and established itself as a rifle stock manufacturer in 2011 during the financial crisis.
+The company originally manufactured furniture since the 1980s, and established itself as a rifle stock manufacturer in 2011 after the 2008 financial crisis.
 In 2015, GRS Riflestocks was awarded as the company of the year by Innovation Norway.

 History

 The company was started in 1983 as a furniture factory under the name Grodås Møbler AS by Anne-Lise and Oddvin Haugen.
 In the beginning the furniture was manufactured in their own house, but in 1985 the production was moved to their own factory premises.
 During the 1990s, much of the manufacturing was automated using CNC-machines.
 During the 2000s, their two sons Håvard and Oscar Haugen took over the company.
-During the 2008 financial crisis the company struggled, and it was decided that the company wanted to start manufacturing rifle stocks to gain access to a new market.
-In 2011, GRS launched their first rifle stocks.
+During the 2008 financial crisis, the company struggled.
+It was decided the company should start manufacturing rifle stocks to gain access to a new market.
+In 2011, GRS launched its first rifle stocks.
 As of 2020, the company has over 20 employees, and is represented by distributors in over 45 countries.